nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * manage your classmates’ contacts,
 * make friends, and
 * find teammates!

-The Socius User Guide gets you started with Socius.
-This User Guide familarises you with the commands and functionality of Socius, enabling you to get the most out of Socius.
-If you are an experienced Socius user, a command summary table is available at the end of the user guide for your reference!

-We hope that you will have a great time using Socius! :)

 Socius provides these main features:
 * Access details of students taking CS2103T.